1 University of Brighton

 Karina Rodriguez Echavarria, Tim Weyrich, Neil Brownsword.

 Proc.
-EG Workshop on Graphics And Cultural Heritage (GCH), Sarajevo, 6–8 November 2019.Karina Rodriguez Echavarria, Tim Weyrich, and Neil Brownsword.
+EG Workshop on Graphics And Cultural Heritage (GCH), 10 pages, Sarajevo, 6–8 November 2019.Karina Rodriguez Echavarria, Tim Weyrich, and Neil Brownsword.
 Preserving ceramic industrial heritage through digital technologies.
 In Proc.
 EG Workshop on Graphics And Cultural Heritage (GCH), November 2019.Rodriguez Echavarria, K., Weyrich, T., and Brownsword, N. 2019.
 Preserving ceramic industrial heritage through digital technologies.
 In Proc.
 EG Workshop on Graphics And Cultural Heritage (GCH).K.
 Rodriguez Echavarria, T. Weyrich, and N. Brownsword, “Preserving ceramic industrial heritage through digital technologies,” in Proc.
 EG Workshop on Graphics And Cultural Heritage (GCH), Nov.
 2019.